Les Cowboys Fringants: Overview

 The band themselves are noted fans of Passe-Partout composer Pierre F. Brault and have performed shows in his honour.
 They have also been influenced by French singer Renaud, and his songs with political messages and local popular language.

 Many of the idiosyncrasies of their music stem from Marie-Annick Lépine, a versatile musician, who makes the band line-up distinct from the conventional guitar-bass-drums-singer.
 Her talents contribute to the vivacious sounds of instruments like the violin, mandolin and accordion.

 The band went on tour in summer of 2011, visiting cities in Quebec, France and Switzerland.

 In 2021, the band released a concert film, L'Amérique pleure, featuring songs performed in wild locations in Quebec, directed by Louis-Philippe Eno.
 It was released as an on-demand digital film.

+In 2022, the group's lead singer, Karl Tremblay, announced that he had been diagnosed with prostate cancer.
+They paused most recording and touring activity as he pursued treatment, except for a performance at the Festival d'été de Québec in July 2023.
+Tremblay's death was announced on November 15, 2023.

+Their 2023 album En concert avec l’Orchestre symphonique de Montréal (sous la direction du chef Simon Leclerc), recorded with the Montreal Symphony Orchestra, won the Juno Award for Francophone Album of the Year at the Juno Awards of 2024.

+In 2024 they released Pub Royal, an album including the last songs Tremblay completed before his death.
+A jukebox musical of the same name, featuring the band's songs performed by musical theatre actors, also launched the same year.